ieb/nmeabridgeapp/README.md

 ## Usage

 1. Launch **NMEA Bridge** on your Chromebook
+2. Tap **Settings** on the navigation screen
-2. Select a source:
+3. Select a source:
+   - **BLE Nav** — scan for and select a BLE navigation device
+   - **BT Classic** — select a paired Bluetooth SPP GPS device
    - **Simulator** — no setup needed, generates fake moving GPS data
-   - **Bluetooth GPS** — select a paired Bluetooth GPS device from the dropdown
-3. Set the TCP port (default: 10110)
+4. Set the TCP port (default: 10110)
-4. Tap **Start Server**
+5. Tap **Start Server** — the app returns to the navigation display showing live data
-5. Connect from another Android app using TCP to `localhost:10110`
+6. On subsequent launches, the app auto-connects to the last used BLE Nav device

 ## Connecting from other apps